danibram/mocker-data-generator/README.md

 # mocker-data-generator

-A simplified way to generate masive mock data.
-This proyect is also to learn how to use webpack with ES6 syntax and typescript.
+A simplified way to generate masive mock data based on a schema.

 ## Getting started